 Analytic Teaching and Philosophical Praxis is pleased to announce publication of its newest issue.
-The four articles that make up the current issue of volume 37 explore art, creativity and the community of inquiry while the book review looks at a new series of texts related to Philosophy for Children.
+The articles that make up the current issue of volume 39. vol. 1 survey a range of issues germane to the practice of successfully teaching philosophy both at the college and K-12 level.

 Call For Papers

 Direct submissions to: Dr. Jason J. Howard, Editor, Analytic Teaching and Philosophical Praxis, Viterbo University, e-mail: jjhoward [at] viterbo [dot] edu.